ostadabbas/Infant-Facial-Landmark-Detection-and-Tracking/readme.md

 ## The InfAnFace dataset

 **InfAnFace**, the **Inf**ant **An**notated **Face**s dataset, is the first public dataset of infant faces with facial landmark annotations.
 It consists of 410 images of infant faces with labels for 68 facial landmark coordinates and various pose attributes.
-The dataset can be downloaded from [this site](MISSINGLINK).
+The dataset can be accessed [at this site](https://coe.northeastern.edu/Research/AClab/InfAnFace/) or downloaded as a [ZIP file](https://coe.northeastern.edu/Research/AClab/InfAnFace.zip).
 The file structure is as follows:

 ````
-infanface-hrnet-public
+infanface
 -- readme.md
 -- images
    |-- ads